 - National Authorities Ministry of Environment (through the Environmental Protection Agency of Constanta and Danube Delta Biosphere Reserve Administration), Ministry of Culture and National Identity (through the Direction of Culture of Constanta County), Ministry of Waters and Forests (through the Romanian Waters National Authority), National Committee of the Coastal Area, Romanian Intelligence Service, Ministry of Defence (through the General High Staff), Ministry of Interior, National Agency for Mineral Resources, Hydrographic Marine Directorate, Forests' National Authority, Office of Cadastre and Real Estate Publicity, National Energy Regulatory Authority. - Regional/Local Public Authorities (LPAs) Local Council and the Mayor's Office of Corbu, Environmental Protection Agency (EPA) of Constanta, Land Improvement Agency, Direction for Agriculture of Constanta, Direction of Public Health of Constanta, Prefecture of Constanta, Environmental Guard of Constanta, County Council of Constanta, State Inspectorate for Emergency Situations - Dobrogea. - Other central authorities involved in the permitting process. - Beside the above, there are other categories of stakeholders who are directly or indirectly engaged in the MGD.
-These include the following key stakeholder groups: - Fishermen and Fishery organisations representing those who perform fishing activities in the MGD area. - Landowners/users in the proximity of the MGD. - Persons living in houses located along the roads that will be used for transporting materials and equipment, in case of maintenance activities. - Tourists that are using Vadu beach, in case of maintenance activities and if these activities overlap with the touristic season. - Owners of the restaurants located on or near Vadu beach, in the proximity of the future construction corridor, in case of maintenance activities and if these activities overlap with the touristic season. - Women, children, elderly people and any other vulnerable people who live in the MGD area which may be affected by maintenance activities, if the case. - Other businesses in the region especially other oil and gas companies that are present in the same general area as BSOG (either offshore or onshore). - Non-governmental organizations (NGOs) active both at international/national and/or regional/local level that are working in the fields of environmental protection, gender equality and social protection, forestry, nature conservation and agriculture. - Media represented by both national and local television, radio stations, newspapers and social media and other online publications. - Community Leaders and Opinion Makers high profile local leaders (mayor, priest, etc.) - Public at large all interested persons that have an interest in the project.
+These include the following key stakeholder groups: - > Fishermen and Fishery organisations representing those who perform fishing activities in the MGD - Landowners/users in the proximity of the MGD. - Persons living in houses located along the roads that used for transporting materials and equipment. - > Tourists using the Vadu beach during the construction stage. - Owners of the restaurants located on or near Vadu beach, in the proximity of the construction corridor. - > Women, children, elderly people and any other vulnerable people who live in the MGD area. - > Other businesses in the region especially other oil and gas companies that are present in the same general area as BSOG (either offshore or onshore). - Non-governmental organizations (NGOs) active both at international/national and/or regional/local level that are working in the fields of environmental protection, gender equality and social protection, forestry, nature conservation and agriculture. - > Media represented by both national and local television, radio stations, newspapers and social media and other online publications. - > Community Leaders and Opinion Makers high profile local leaders (mayor, priest, etc.) - Public at large all interested persons that have an interest in the project.